 4. Discussion

-The results presented here demonstrate that a molten salt reactor with fast neutron spectrum such as that proposed in the EVOL project could be operated using pure spent nuclear fuel (SNF) from light water reactors.
+The results presented here demonstrate that a molten salt reactor with fast neutron spectrum such as that proposed in the EVOL project [21] could be operated using pure spent nuclear fuel (SNF) from light water reactors.
 However, some plutonium or TRU fissile material would have to be added for the initial start-up, and during transformation phase, see Figure 5.
 In this period, the fuel composition from the LWR has to be transformed into fuel compatible with fast reactor operation.
 Once this transition has occurred, solely SNF without adding any further fissile material is sufficient to keep the reactor within the iteration band of keff.
 The timescale for such transformation requires further optimization based on the core size, the initial material configuration, the feeding strategy, and the quality of the SNF used.
-The salt clean-up system has to be enhanced compared to the EVOl benchmark.
+The throughput through salt clean-up system has to be increased compared to the EVOL benchmark [41].
 In the simulation here the 18 m3 of molten salt is cleaned within two cycles, corresponding to a time ~250 days.

 The initial core configuration, as outlined above, 65% mol LiF, ~28.5% mol SNF, and ~6.5% TRU, translates to 62 tons SNF and 15 tons TRU which in turn accumulate to 74 tons of HM while the blanket is filled with pure LiF salt.
 A comparison with data of the original EVOL benchmark configuration core: 77.5%mol LiF and 22.5%mol HM (~16% Th and ~6.5% TRU), blanket: 77.5%mol LiF and 22.5%mol Th indicates a clear increase of the actinide content.
 The full EVOL reactor (core and blanket) contains ~62 tons of HM compared to 74 tons of HM in the SNF core.

 Over the TRU feeding period ~3.6 tons of TRU are fed into the system, whereas in the evaluated operational period of 60 years 68.3 tons of SNF are fed into the system.
 Therefore, ~ 69 tons of heavy metal are fed, during 60 years.
-A quick calculation value for burnt HM leads to 66 tons, with a burning rate of 42 kg/TWh which is characteristic for a fertile free system where nothing leaves the reactor [16].
+For quality assurance we will compare this value with a hand calculation since the challenge is not only the simulation of the processes using a reactor physical tool and its validation.
+It is in addition the linking of all results and transferring as well as evaluating it on the level of the reactor and the long term operation.
+The applied procedure has already been used and improved over years leading to several publications [24, 25, 26].
+However, the most reliable way to confirm a complicated process is a hand calculation based on known values.

+burnt mass=power*operational time*av. consumption (1)

+av. consumption: 42.3 kg/TWh for a U/Pu system where no HM leaves [25]

+time: 60 years

+power: 3000 MW

+The calculation leads to 66.7 tons of burnt HM providing a quick cross check of the whole procedure.
+Several more detailed comparisons of this style have been used to validate the procedure during development.
 The comparison of both values in conjunction with the change in U-238 content over the lifetime shows a slight increase in the content of major HM isotopes, confirming the quality of the very complicated and innovative simulation result.